 In snapshot – you need a brand ambassador when:

 - You’re looking for brand growth from a new audience which the Ambassador can easily reach.
 The pearl that you are looking for – an Ambassador with a higher profile than your brand.

-- Your financial model must fund both the ambassador and marketing activity.
-An ambassador alone can’t deliver results.
+- Your financial model must fund both the Ambassador and marketing activity.
+An Ambassador alone can’t deliver results.
 You need to reach people before you can influence them.
 If you can’t afford it all, don’t do it.
+There are better alternatives.

-- The ambassador is part of a promotional plan that is driven by you.
-Ambassadors are not (at least by default) white knights riding-in to save the day.
-You will need to provide the steer, the route, the script and the outfit.
+- The Ambassador is part of a promotional plan that is driven by you.
+Ambassadors are not (at least by default) white knights riding in to save the day.
+You will need to provide the Horse, the Route, the Script and the Outfit (and maybe the stunt double).
 Just as you would without them.

 Ambassadors help extend audience reach.
 Talk with us about your goals and how we can partner with you.
 AMBA partners with a range of clients across geographies and industries who trust us for insights and advice.
 Together we can help you create a true competitive advantage.